Well, kid, this is going to hurt, but you have to hear it.

 According to this principle, natties lose the capitalist war on YouTube because they fail to provide the best service to the customers [viewers].

 Surprisingly, it’s true.
 Roid lifters technically provide a better service.

 Let me explain.

 In theory, the channels are meant to inform you how muscle construction and body fat obliteration are done.
-And we all know that fake natties often speculate and come up with ridiculous theories and claims because their otherworldly physiques make them look like authorities.
+And we all know that fake natties often speculate and come up with ridiculous theories because their otherworldly physiques make them look like authorities.
 This is not the real service.
 We are not looking for information as much as we are looking for entertainment.
 And fake natties offer us the best clown/hero/Ferrari experience.
 Nobody wants to look at regular everyday cars.
 We want more.
 We need more.
 Fake natties satisfy our wishes for better or worse.

-Capitalism also has a downside.
+Capitalism has a downside.
 When a corporation becomes exceptionally large, it can simply eat the small fish and steer the wheel in the desired direction.
 Whoever has the bigger capital wins.